 Copenhagen positions 11th in the overall ranking of the Arcadis Sustainable Cities 2018 index.
-This study is based on three main pillars: people, planet and profit index.
+This study is based on three main pillars: People, Planet and Profit index.
 The Danish capital scores highest (5th) in the planet index; the economic (15th) and social sustainability (40th) of Copenhagen are scored somewhat lower.

 In 2012, Copenhagen led Europe’s Green City Index.
 Its efforts of providing citizens with an extensive public transport system and raising the number of residents that use a bicycle for commuting earned them this high recognition in the Green Cities index.

 How influential is Copenhagen?

 Amidst all the ‘green’ power, does Copenhagen also have global influence?

-Copenhagen ranked 20th in the Global Power Cities index 2017 edition.
-With this, they are close to their all-time best ranking (17th) back in 2010.
+Copenhagen ranked 20th in the Global Power City Index 2019 edition.
 All in all, the general performance of Copenhagen is very stable and has varied little in this 10-year long study.
-As previous sustainability- related indices already demonstrated, here also Copenhagen ranks highest in the environment dimension (8th, while cultural interaction (35th) and research and development (31st), and cultural interaction (33rd) score is much lower.
+As previous sustainability-related indices already demonstrated, here also Copenhagen ranks highest in the environment dimension (3rd), while research and development (31st), and cultural interaction (33rd) score is much lower.

-Copenhagen’s ranking in AT Kearney’s Global Cities index that studies the world’s most influential cities is 21st.
-This is three positions higher than the year before.
+Copenhagen’s outlook ranking in AT Kearney’s Global Cities Index that studies the world’s most influential cities is 17th.
+This is six positions higher than the year before.
 They score best for governance and personal well-being; on the down-side, innovation plays a small role in making Copenhagen an influential city.

 How attractive is Copenhagen as place to work?

 How competitive is Copenhagen in terms of attracting and retaining talent?